 Beef Stew with Cranberries

 This is such a quick and easy winter stew recipe, just chunks of beef slow-cooked with onions and cranberry, creating melt-in-your-mouth tender bites of meat, simple enough for a weeknight supper but special enough for company too.
-Winter Stew with Cranberries is based on an old-fashioned recipe for Swedish Kalops, no wonder it's perfect for cold winter nights!
+Beef Stew with Cranberries is based on an old-fashioned recipe for Swedish Kalops, no wonder it's perfect for cold winter nights!

-As the holiday season winds down, it's time to turn to simple foods that can be prepared in a few minutes and then forgotten until hunger strikes at serving time.
-Whether cooked ahead for a weeknight supper or simmered stovetop for Sunday dinner, Beef Stew with Cranberries fits the bill for easy, filling winter fare.
+As the holiday season winds down, aren't we all, you know, just ready to turn to simple foods that can be prepared in a few minutes and then forgotten until hunger strikes at serving time?

 My delicious variation creates morsels of tender meat in a fruit-sweetened gravy that to my taste is decidedly addictive.